Cyril Smith: Popular image

 A lifelong bachelor, Smith told You magazine: "I haven't had a lot of time for courting women ...
 I've tended to be married to politics".
 Smith was a friend of the mother of broadcasters Andy and Liz Kershaw; she described him as dependent on Valium, but he denied these allegations.

 Allegations of child sexual abuse

 Early allegations

 In May 1979, a local underground magazine, the Rochdale Alternative Press, alleged that in the 1960s Smith had spanked and sexually abused teenage boys in a hostel he co-founded.
 The matter was investigated by the police, but Smith was not prosecuted.
 The story was repeated in the same month by the magazine Private Eye.
 Smith never publicly denied the accusations of abuse or took legal action in response to those accusations.
 After his death, the allegations were denied by his family.
-The Press Office of the leader of the Liberal Party, David Steel, commented, "All he seems to have done is spanked a few bare bottoms".
+The Press Office of the leader of the Liberal Party, David Steel, commented at the time, "All he seems to have done is spanked a few bare bottoms".